The Real Starky gets Trimed!

 How long did it take to become a popular twitter account and when did you get more followers than the real twitter account?

 I don’t really remember.
-I feels like it happened pretty quickly.
+It feels like it happened pretty quickly.
 Back then, I just tried to write jokes that were funny enough to get retweeted.
 That’s how it grew.
 I am far less focused today on joke writing.
-I’ve allowed Dark Mark to be the funny one, so I can focus on being the best publisher in the business.
+During this transition, I realized the importance of hiring an editor for your freelance projects.
+This allowed me to refine my work and maintain a high standard of quality.
+Now, I’ve allowed Dark Mark to be the funny one, so I can focus on being the best publisher in the business.

 What we like about your triathlon website and your podcast is that it is really different from other triathlon resources.
 Instead of interviewing bicycles companies to talk about the different components of the bike, you prefer to let triathletes talk about funny stories and anecdotes.
 What is your opinion about the other triathlon resources (websites, podcasts, magazines…)?
 Do you think there’s too much emphasis on equipment and training advices and not enough on the personality of the Pro triathletes?